cloudmesh-community/sp20-516-220/datacenter.md

 ### Overview - Sacramento Data Center at McClellan Park

-The Sacramento Data Center [@primedatacenters] is a newly constructed (2019)  data center that is owned by Prime Data Centers Inc [@mcclellanparkdatacenter].
-It is located in McClellan Park [@mcclellanpark] outside of Sacramento, CA.
+The Sacramento Data Center [@primedatacenters-sp20-516-220] is a newly constructed (2019)  data center that is owned by Prime Data Centers Inc [@mcclellanparkdatacenter-sp20-516-220].
+It is located in McClellan Park [@mcclellanpark-sp20-516-220] outside of Sacramento, CA.

 ### Building One Specifications